fkaduk/kobodeck/README.md

 ### Testing

-Due to Kobodeck's simplicity and high integration - it only works with Readeck and on Kobo devices - the focus is on end-to-end testing via simulating a Kobo device in an ARMv7 QEMU VM.
+Most synchronization behavior is covered by native Go tests.
+One end-to-end smoke test simulates a Kobo device in an ARMv7 QEMU VM with FAT32 storage and executes Kobodeck against a real Readeck instance.

 To run it, install the necessary dependencies
 (QEMU, Docker, `cpio`, and `dosfstools`)